 We are a walking and social group based in Brighton and Hove with over five hundred members.
-Many of our new members are in their 30's, 40's and 50's.
-We have two active groups which are loosely based on age:
+We have two active sub-groups which are loosely based on which days walks take place:

-There are usually between six and thirty people on a walk.
+There are usually between ten and forty people on a walk.
 Various styles and types of walks are offered.
 Full details are in our walks programme (click on the title of any walk, highlighted in red, for additional information).
-The walks programme also shows the target age group (30s-50s or, if nothing is mentioned, all ages).
-Every walk in our programme is open to any member, provided that they have the appropriate level of fitness.
-If you have any specific questions the phone number of the leader is given.
+The walks programme also shows the target audience (Sundays or, if nothing is mentioned, more likely during the week).
+Every walk in our programme is open to any member, provided that they have the appropriate level of fitness and suitable clothing.

-Before setting out on your journey, you should always look at the announcements section on this site and also our online programme to see if there are any last minute changes to a particular walk.
+Before setting out on your journey, you should always check the online programme to see if there are any last minute changes to a particular walk.
 Some leaders ask you to contact them in advance if you are planning to join the walk at starting point instead of the meeting point.
 It is your responsibility to ensure that you are on time and ready for the start of the walk.
-Remember that postcodes are not always accurate, especially in rural areas.
+Remember that postcodes are not always accurate, especially in rural areas and problems can be encountered when using sat-nav technology to guide you to the start point.
 It is therefore important to check the starting location indicated on the map, as well as noting any specific directions given in the walks programme.

 GRADING OF WALKS

 The Brighton and Hove Group of The Ramblers and its leaders accept no responsibility for any claims arising from the activities of the group.
 All walk leaders must be fully paid-up members of the Association.
 All sporting and leisure activities have inherent hazards associated with them and rambling is no exception.
 In spite of the safety of members being the paramount concern, accidents will occasionally occur.
 It is important, therefore, that when entering into the activity, each member appreciates that they have a responsibility to identify the hazards and take all reasonable steps to eliminate or minimise the potential for an accident to arise.